c3333/cpp-docs.de-de/docs/dotnet/utility-stl-clr.md

 ### <a name="remarks"></a>Bemerkungen

-Das Objekt speichert den ersten umschlossenen Wert.
+Das-Objekt speichert den ersten umschließten Wert.

 ### <a name="example"></a>Beispiel